posit-dev/pydytuesday/README.md

 PydyTuesday is a Python library that ports the functionality of the TidyTuesday CRAN package to Python.
 It provides a suite of command-line tools for accessing and downloading TidyTuesday datasets hosted on GitHub.

+**Note!
+This repo is under construction 🚧 The information below may not be up-to-date!**

 ## Features

 - **Get the most recent Tuesday date:** Useful for aligning with TidyTuesday releases.